-IT Chapters One and Two are available to rent, buy or stream.
+IT – Chapter One (2017) and Chapter Two (2019) are available to rent, buy or stream.

 Given the critical and ratings success of the ABC TV mini-series in 1990, you would have assumed that the arrival of Stephen King’s IT on the big screen was a given, but no one thought it would take seventeen years!
 It was back in 2009 that Warner Bros announced a movie version of IT, with the studio actively searching for the right director to bring King’s vision to life.
 But, the question of what form Stephen King’s lengthy novel should take on the big screen haunted its development, much as it had done with the ABC series many years before.
 Initially, Warner Bros favoured a condensed version of King’s novel, one movie that housed the best IT had to offer in horror.
 However, translating the material into a single feature proved challenging.
 As a result, two directors, David Kajganich and Cary Fukunaga, would walk away from the project before Andrés Muschietti finally established a two-chapter movie event, with the second chapter dependent on the success of the first.

 Muschietti’s first film would focus on the young Loser’s Club, and the second the return of the adult Losers to Derry.
 This would split Stephen King’s original narrative, separating the entwined story of the past and present in favour of two time-bound chapters while moving the young Losers Club story from the 1950s to the late 1980s.
 Warner Bros allowed Muschietti the creative freedom needed to capture the vast themes inherent in King’s novel while modernising the story arc, leading to one of the highest-grossing and most narratively complex horrors of the 2010s.